 the 2nd Installment: I RAGE QUIT MY JOB

-Q: Looking for jobs out of college – and I keep reading about work environments and toxic culture.
+Q: Looking for jobs out of college – and I keep reading about toxic work culture.
 How do I avoid that type of environment?
 What should I look for or ask when interviewing?

 - Research the company: LinkedIn & Glassdoor are your best friends.
 Look up the current management/executive team and see how many women hold positions of power in the organization.
 Read the latest reviews from people who previously worked a the company.